Yandex Cloud

 10. Under Scaling, select its type:

-• Fixed: Number of Managed Service for Kubernetes nodes in the group remains constant.
+• Fixed: To keep a fixed number of Managed Service for Kubernetes nodes in the group.
 Specify the number of Managed Service for Kubernetes nodes in the group.

 The Number of nodes setting will become available.

-• Automatic: To control the number of group nodes via the Managed Service for Kubernetes cluster autoscaling.
+• Automatic: To manage the number of group nodes using the Managed Service for Kubernetes cluster autoscaling.

 The following settings will become available: